2025-2026 US Market Research

 Safety Verdict

 All three brands earn top marks: 5-star NHTSA and IIHS Top Safety Pick+ across the board.
-This is a tie — Toyota, Honda, and Subaru are all excellent choices for safety.
-Notably, Ford and Mitsubishi are the brands in this comparison with weaker safety results (Explorer: 4★ NHTSA; Outlander PHEV: 4★ NHTSA; both only TSP, not TSP+).
+This is a tie.
+Notably, Ford and Mitsubishi are the brands with weaker results (Explorer: 4★; Outlander PHEV: 4★; both only TSP, not TSP+).

 SUV Test Drive Checklist

 Coming from coupes and sedans?
-Here's everything to evaluate when test driving SUVs for the first time.
+Here's everything to evaluate.
 Tap items to check them off.

 0 / 32 checked